Penal transportation: The end of transportation

 At the beginning of the 19th century, transportation for life became the maximum penalty for several offences which had previously been punishable by death.
 With complaints starting in the 1830s, sentences of transportation became less common in 1840 since the system was perceived to be a failure: crime continued at high levels, people were not dissuaded from committing felonies, and the conditions of convicts in the colonies were inhumane.
-Although a concerted program of prison building ensued, the Short Titles Act 1896 lists seven other laws relating to penal transportation in the first half of the 19th century.
+Although a concerted programme of prison building ensued, the Short Titles Act 1896 lists seven other laws relating to penal transportation in the first half of the 19th century.

 The system of criminal punishment by transportation, as it had developed over nearly 150 years, was officially ended in Britain in the 1850s, when that sentence was substituted by imprisonment with penal servitude, and intended to punish.
 The Penal Servitude Act 1853 (16 & 17 Vict. c.
 99), long titled "An Act to substitute, in certain Cases, other Punishment in lieu of Transportation," enacted that with judicial discretion, lesser felonies, those subject to transportation for less than 14 years, could be sentenced to imprisonment with labour for a specific term.
 To provide confinement facilities, the general change in sentencing was passed in conjunction with the Convict Prisons Act 1853 (16 & 17 Vict. c.
 121), long titled "An Act for providing Places of Confinement in England or Wales for Female Offenders under Sentence or Order of Transportation."
 The Penal Servitude Act 1857 (20 & 21 Vict. c.
 3) ended the sentence of transportation in virtually all cases, with the terms of sentence initially being of the same duration as transportation.
 While transport was greatly reduced following enactment of the 1857 act, the last convicts sentenced to transportation arrived in Western Australia in 1868.
-During the 80 years of its use to Australia, the number of transported convicts totaled about 162,000 men and women.
+During the 80 years of its use to Australia, the number of transported convicts totalled about 162,000 men and women.
 Over time the alternative terms of imprisonment would be somewhat reduced from their terms of transportation.

 Transportation locations

+British convicts were transported to a number of regions across the British Empire between 1600 and the mid-1800s.
+In the First British Empire period, North America was the preferred transport location whilst in the Second Empire period, following the American Revolution, Australia became the preferred location.

+For a brief period in the mid-1800s the Cape Colony was considered as an alternative location to transport convicts due to the growing unpopularity of the policy in Australia.
+This resulted in the Convict Crisis of 1849 which prevented the colonies in southern Africa from becoming penal colonies.